ShuoYangRobotics/A1-QP-MPC-Controller/README.md

 docker build -t a1_unitree_gazebo_image .
 ```

 Now we need to be careful about the graphics card of the host computer.
 If the host computer uses Nvidia graphics card.
 Then we need to install nvidia-docker2.
-Read [this link](http://wiki.ros.org/action/login/docker/Tutorials/Hardware%20Acceleration) for more information.
+Read [this link](http://wiki.ros.org/action/login/docker/Tutorials/Hardware%20Acceleration) for more information if other hardware is used.

 Assuming an Nvidia graphics card is used, and Nvidia driver is properly installed.
 First follow [this link](https://nvidia.github.io/nvidia-docker/) to add nvidia-docker repo to your host computer, then install the nvidia-docker2 follows [the instruction](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker).